Euro zone yields set for slight weekly fall as focus turns to US economy

 But according to Citi, "Italy is at risk of another negative outlook from Fitch," which could mean 10 bps of knee-jerk widening of the Italian-German yield spread.

-Citi analysts argued that such a move would increase the sensitivity of peripheral bonds - those of Italy, Spain, Portugal and Greece - to downside triggers, which may come from further ECB quantitative tightening acceleration or weakening economic growth.
+Citi analysts argued that such a move would increase the sensitivity of peripheral bonds - those of Italy, Spain, Portugal and Greece - to downside triggers, which may come from an acceleration in quantitative tightening from the ECB, or weakening economic growth.

 "While the stable outlook of the BBB-rating appears to be at risk, not least after Fitch's negative rating action on France a couple of weeks ago, it seems more likely that Fitch skips the Italian review this week," said Christoph Rieger, head of rates and credit research at Commerzbank.